icebert04/icebert04.github.io/_posts/2019-4-20-humility-is-the-gateway-to-more-blessing.md

 I also got to talk to Donna, a housewife, who is making a killing on her delectable **"Kakanin"** like Peanut Roll and Puto Flan.
 These two still remains locals in our town, with kids, and as happy as ever.

 And when I've heard Sheryl, their classmate who now works in Italy, will be coming over... that's is when I started to become cautious.
-I said to my wife...
-"What another one"?
+I said to my wife... **"What another one"**?
-Then I calm down and said to myself...
-"Be ready for it Francis"!
-"Let the games begin"!
+Then I calm down and said to myself... **"Be ready for it Francis"**! **"Let the games begin"**!

 In comes Sheryl with her husband Rommel (who also works in Italy).
 To my surprise, they never wear any piece of jewelry nor brought any pricey items like Armani, Gucci, and Prada.